InsuranceAuto Insurance Deductible For A Preventable Accident

 Only 14 Ingredients To Make Old-Fashioned Goulash

-With only 14 ingredients, I think I can handle making this, but I’ll have to share with my neighbours since I’m the only pasta eater in the house.
+With only 14 ingredients, I think I can handle making this, but I’ll have to share it with my neighbors since I’m the only pasta eater in the house.

-However, there are gluten-free and keto pasta alternatives available which would make this a keto-friendly goulash recipe.
+However, gluten-free and keto pasta alternatives are available, making this a keto-friendly goulash recipe.

 Landscape And Garden Tip Of The Week